NickLeoMartin/blog/content/posts/2020-11-17-finding-fulfilling-work-a-statisticians-view.md

 Approaching my mid-twenties, it dawned on me how undirected most people - they flutter from job-to-job, blown by the twin winds of circumstance and specialisation.
 I noticed this in my own thinking - how incidental my occupational decisions are.

 Having experienced academia, startups, corporates and freelancing...

+During my years of building machine learning models, I picked up a trick or two.
+The one I will use today involves

+A trick I picked up during my years building machine learning models is to create a simple model and collide it with the real-world

 ## An Agent-Based Model of Work-Induced Fulfilment